By Donna Kastner, Event Marketing Specialist

 In our fast-paced and sometimes frantic world, we might occasionally forget to say “thanks” to those around us.
 Or we do so in such a fast and fleeting way, it fails to register with our event team.

 There are countless studies on the impact of gratitude in the workplace.
 A thoughtful “thank you” has the power to enhance health, happiness, connectedness–and can even boost brain function too.
+Not only that but Blueboard experiential rewards could imbue employees with a sense of worth, boost morale and act as an incentive in the workplace.

 While November is the month when many focus on thankfulness, here are five tips that can help fuel the workplace gratitude train all year long: